FK Toten

-Fotballklubben Toten is a Norwegian association football club located in Østre Toten, Innlandet.
+Fotballklubben Toten is a Norwegian association football club located in Østre Toten Municipality in Innlandet county.
 The club was founded 17 December 1995 as a cooperation club between several clus from Østre Toten.
-The team currently plays in 3. divisjon, the fourth tier of the Norwegian football league system.
+The men's team currently plays in 4. divisjon, the fifth tier of the Norwegian football league system.

 History

 FK Toten was founded 17 December 1995 as a cooperation club between Kapp IF, Lena IF og Skreia IL.
 Kapp IF later withdrew from the club.

 7 December 2015 was a new cooperation project launched which Lena IF, Skreia IL, Kapp IF and Lensbygda SK committed to.
 The same agreement concluded with Kolbu IL, IL Kolbukameratene and Kolbu/KK Fotball joined as supporting clubs.
 In a press statement dated 21 October 2016, Skreia IL announced their withdrawal from FK Toten.
 The club won the 2019 4. divisjon and won promotion to 3. divisjon.